 Prerequisites

-Step 1 – Enable Windows LAPS in Azure Active Directory
+Step 1 – Enable Windows LAPS in Entra Admin Center

-- Toggle Yes on Enable Azure AD Local Administrator Password Solution (LAPS)
+- Toggle Yes on Enable Microsoft Entra Local Administrator Password Solution (LAPS).

 Step 2 – Create Windows LAPS Policy

-Now that we’ve enabled Windows LAPS in Azure AD, the next step is to create a policy from the Microsoft Intune admin center.
+Now that we’ve enabled Windows LAPS in Entra ID, the next step is to create a policy from the Intune admin center.
 This policy will define all the settings for Windows LAPS and will be applied to the devices.

 - Click on + Create Policy.

-- Select Profile as Local admin password solution (Windows LAPS)
+- Select Profile as the Local admin password solution (Windows LAPS).

 Basics Tab